teocomi/OBJ-to-DirectShape/README.md

 Here are some key files and folders you'll find in this repository:

-- **Main Solution File (`SpeckleAutomateDotnetExample.sln`)**: This is the project's master file that references the function's project.
-See note at the end of this readme about renaming this.
+- **Main Solution File (`SpeckleObjToDirectShape.sln`)**: This is the project's master file that references the function's project.
-- **Project Sub-folder (`SpeckleAutomateDotnetExample/`)**: This is where your function's code lives.
+- **Project Sub-folder (`SpeckleObjToDirectShape/`)**: This is where your function's code lives.
 Expand or replace the code in this sub-folder to make the function your own.
-- **Docker related files (`.dockerignore`, `Dockerfile`)** -> Files like `.dockerignore` and `Dockerfile` are essential for deploying your function as a Docker container.
+- **Docker related files (`.dockerignore`, `Dockerfile`)**: Files like `.dockerignore` and `Dockerfile` are essential for deploying your function as a Docker container.
 Modify these only if you're familiar with Docker and it is absolutely necessary for your function's operation.
-- **Github Action (`.github/workflows/main.yml`)** -> This action automates the function's release process, making it easier to publish updates.
+- **Github Action (`.github/workflows/main.yml`)**: This action automates the function's release process, making it easier to publish updates.
-- **Codespaces configuration (`.devcontainer/`)** -> This configuration ensures that GitHub Codespaces has the settings it needs to run this project effectively.
+- **Codespaces configuration (`.devcontainer/`)**: This configuration ensures that GitHub Codespaces has the settings it needs to run this project effectively.
-- **IDE Configuration Files (`.vscode/`, `.csharpierrc.json`)** -> Configuration files for Visual Studio Code are included, allowing you to tailor the editor settings to your preferences.
+- **IDE Configuration Files (`.vscode/`, `.csharpierrc.json`)**: Configuration files for Visual Studio Code are included, allowing you to tailor the editor settings to your preferences.

 ## Anatomy of a function